johnnyoshika/amplify-react-conference/README.md

 URL: https://master.d26v5hqf1tamjr.amplifyapp.com

+## 2020-04-23 Update

+Auth seems to be broken.
+Amplify no longer triggers the login flow in our app when a user is not logged in.
+This is the case in dev (using `amplify mock`) and production.
+It was working fine before, so I'm not sure when or how this broke.

 ## Known problems
 When mocking using `amplify mock`, this query (which uses a Lambda GraphQL resolver) doesn't work: